Morrenia odorata: Menace or Manna?

 METHOD OF PREPARATION: Numerous: Young leaves, fruit, flowers and shoot tips raw, older fruits boiled or roasted in embers (usually 30 minutes) Older stalk boiled and peeled.
 Older green fruit can be dried and preserved.
 Unripe seeds and coma are edible.
 Ripe seeds and coma are not edible.
 When roasted the inner rind flavor is similar to squash.
 When boiled it is more like zucchini/potatoes.

-Here’s a link to a video on Google of women collecting, preparing and eating the Morrenia odorata in Argentina.
+There used to be a video on You Tube of women collecting, preparing and eating the Morrenia odorata in Argentina.
+Apparently that has been deleted.
+Here is my video about it.